Hyperbolicity for log canonical pairs and the cone theorem: Proof of theorem

-\end{theorem} \dent A much stronger result should hold under the hypotheses of Theorem \ref{nonlc.subadj.thm}.
+\end{theorem} It was conjectured in \cite{1608.02997} and later proved in \cite{1807.04847} that an analogous of the canonical bundle formula holds in the category of generalized pairs.
 The moduli b-divisor, $\mathbb{M}$, is expected to be semi-ample on a sufficiently high birational model of $Z$.
 That would easily imply that, for a certain choice of $\mathbb{M}_Z$, $(Z, \mathbb{B}_Z+\mathbb{M}_Z)$ is log canonical.
 If that were to be true, the proof of Theorem \ref{main.thm} could be considerably simplified.
 In fact, $L$ would be linearly equivalent to the lc divisor $K_Z+\mathbb{B}_Z+\mathbb{M}_Z$ and

 \end{remark}